anywhichway/joex/README.md

 Selectively adds  *.echoes(string)* and *.soundex* to String.

-Selectively adds  isLeapYear and getLastDayOfMonth methods to Date.
+Selectively adds  *.isLeapYear* and *.getLastDayOfMonth* methods to Date.
 Also adds data members to represent all of the parts of a Date so that they can be treated in a declarative manner, e.g. year, fullYear, month, etc.

 Selectively adds  *.avg, .coincident, .crossproduct, .disjoint, .getMin, .getMax, .getAvg, .getSum, .intersection, .intersects, .max, .min, .sum* to Array and Set.

 Also selectively adds *.every, .find, .includes, .indexOf, .join, .map, .reduce, .some, .valueAt*, and *.toJSON* to Set. *.toJSON* results in an array like representation.

 **NEW** Extensions to Object that support similar methods to Array, e.g. *.forEach, .every, .map*.
 Extensions to Set so that it supports almost all the same methods as Array.
 Option to avoid "pollution" of built-in prototypes.
+There are potentially breaking changes related to *.min, .max, .sum, .avg* which hav ebeen made declaritive and replaced with equivalent *.get<prop>* methods.

 [![Build Status](https://travis-ci.org/anywhichway/joex.svg)](https://travis-ci.org/anywhichway/joex)
 [![Codacy Badge](https://api.codacy.com/project/badge/grade/8ff33e04aa48424c97f63740e87afd9d)](https://www.codacy.com/app/syblackwell/joex)